Concrete Scanning Rentals and Training

 2. Practice In-Person: Once you’ve completed the online course, visit our facility to practice using the Noggin 1000 MHz SmartCart/SmartHandle or the TR1000/Conquest Concrete Scanner.
 Get hands-on experience with professional-grade equipment in a real-world setting.

-3. Scan with Confidence: With both certification and hands-on training, you’ll be ready to tackle any project with confidence, whether it’s GPR concrete scanning for rebar detection, conduit mapping, or void identification.
+3. Scan with Confidence: With both certification and hands-on training, you’ll be better prepared to tackle your project with confidence, whether it’s GPR concrete scanning for rebar detection, conduit mapping, or void identification.

 Why Choose Our Hybrid GPR Training?